 One of the beauties of starting a craft business is that you can do it with a small degree of commitment and risk.
 Many craft businesses get started from home, on a small budget, and as a side project or an extension of a hobby.
 For the most part, new craft professionals are not out applying for hefty business start-up loans, renting commercial space, or hiring full time staff.

-Because it's easy to slide into a craft business, and there's often no need to justify your business to outside funders or landlords, there's also often little to no business planning in the beginning.
+Because it's possible to slide into a craft business without a huge commitment of expense, and there's often no need to justify your business to outside funders or landlords, there's also often little to no business planning in the beginning.
 As time passes, if you're lucky, you get busy, and then it feels like there's no time for planning.

 But craft professionals can definitely benefit from some smart business planning.
 You probably don't need to validate your business idea to outsiders; however, you are committing your own precious resources - your time, and your money - to grow this business.
 Isn't it worthwhile to asses and validate your plan for yourself before you make that commitment?

 Back in 2006, when I launched my own business, I wrote a traditional business plan because I was forced to write one.

 I wrote my plan without fully buying into the process.
 I only did it because I had to.